TandoorRecipes/recipes/docs/features/import_export.md

 To migrate your recipes

-1. Go to your Mealie settings and create a new Backup
+1. Go to your Mealie settings and create a new Backup.
-2. Download the backup by clicking on it and pressing download (this wasn't working for me, so I had to manually pull it from the server)
+2. Download the backup by clicking on it and pressing download (this wasn't working for me, so I had to manually pull it from the server).
-3. Upload the entire `.zip` file to the importer page and import everything
+3. Upload the entire `.zip` file to the importer page and import everything.

 ## Chowdown
 Chowdown stores all your recipes in plain text markdown files in a directory called `_recipes`.